 According to the backstory of Defense of the Ancients: All-Stars, some of the heroes should be nearly invincible, and most of them should all already have tons (in some cases, literally eons) of battle experience.
 Yet they all start at level 1 with almost no spells available.

-In all the StarCraft games, Carriers and Battlecruisers are huge capital ships in all cutscenes, story sequences and novels, but in gameplay they are the size of a truck and can be shot down in seconds even by several rifle-wielding Marines, although it does take a somewhat appropriately large number of them
+In all the StarCraft games, Carriers and Battlecruisers are huge capital ships in all cutscenes, story sequences and novels, but in gameplay they are the size of a truck and can be shot down by rifle-wielding Marines, although it does take a somewhat appropriately large number of them

 In Dawn of War 2 one of the areas (an industrial district) is protected by huge and seemingly impenetrable gates that ward off relentless hordes of both Orks and Tyranids.
 Yet, in the expansion Chaos Rising there is the option to destroy them and can be done with a single satchel charge.
 Huh.

 The entire mission is one huge example of this.
 There is no time limit despite the apparent urgency, it can be failed (all squads incapacitated) multiple times with no consequences, and while the wall is pretty huge not only are there two highly visible holes in it near the edges of the map, but Tyranid Carnifexes (of which there are plenty) are specifically designed to easily ram down such fortifications.